JohannesSeikowsky/HackerNews_history/readme.md

-## HackerNews_history
+## HackerNews_history v 0.1.

 Graph how often specific website(s) appeared on HN each month since Oct 2015.

-Get the x most-frequently-occurring websites on HN for a certain time period.
+Get the x most-frequently-occurring websites on HN for particular time period(s).

-version 0.1.

 #### Use